Casablanca (1942), starring Humphrey Bogart, Ingrid Bergman, Paul Henreid, Peter Lorre, Claude Rains, Sidney Greenstreet, directed by Michael Curtiz

 - Knock on Wood (1942) music by M.K.
 Jerome, lyrics by Jack Scholl

-- The Very Thought of You (1934) Music by Ray Noble, Played when Ferrari offers to buy Rick’s and when Rick sends Yvonne home, also when Sascha kisses Rick after Rick’s good deed
+- The Very Thought of You (1934) Music by Ray Noble, Played when Ferrari offers to buy Rick’s.
+Shen Rick sends Yvonne home.
+Also when Sascha kisses Rick after Rick’s good deed

 - Baby Face (1926) Music by Harry Akst, Performed when Renault tells Rick that there’s going to be an arrest

 - I’m Just Wild About Harry (1921) Music by Eubie Blake, Played when Renault goes downstairs and joins Major Strasser’s party